Natalie-A/simple-webapp-flask/README.md

 The app is containerized using Docker.
 The Dockerfile does the following:

-1. Starts from the Ubuntu 20.04 base image.
+Starts from a lightweight base image that supports Flask.
-2. Installs Python 3 and Flask.
+Installs Python 3 and necessary dependencies.
-3. Copies the application code to the container.
+Copies the application code to the container.
-4. Sets the entry point to run the Flask app.
+Sets the entry point to run the Flask app on port 8080.

 ## CI/CD Process